 Normally, when you open your bowels, the muscles around the back passage relax to allow stool to pass.
 In obstructive defecation, these muscles may not relax fully, or they may even tighten, making it harder to have a bowel movement.

-- Belly breathing: A technique to relax the pelvic floor—your physiotherapist can teach you how.
+- Belly Breathing: This relaxation technique helps release the pelvic floor.
+Your physiotherapist can teach you how to do it correctly.

 Faecal Urgency

-Faecal urgency is when you have a sudden, strong urge to empty your bowels.
-You may make it to the toilet in time or it may be associated with faecal incontinence.
+Faecal urgency is a sudden and strong urge to empty your bowels.
+You may reach the toilet in time, but it can also lead to accidental leakage/faecal incontinence.

-- Holding On Programme: Helps you train your bowels to wait longer before needing to go.
-A healthcare professional can give you more advice on this.
+- Holding On Programme: This programme helps train your bowel to delay the urge to go.
+A healthcare professional can guide you through it.

-- Anal sphincter exercises: Improve muscle control around the back passage and increase your confidence in your ability to get to the toilet on time.
+- Anal Sphincter Exercises: These exercises strengthen the muscles around the back passage to improve control and confidence in your ability to get to the toilet on time.

 Pelvic Organ Prolapse